Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 • In pots: Choose wide containers and avoid crowding.
 Water deeply but infrequently.

-9. Australian Flax Lily (Dianella species – fine-leaf forms)
+9. Australian flax lily (Dianella species — fine-leaf forms)

-Palette contribution: Soft blue flowers and restrained foliage add vertical contrast without weight.
+Soft blue flowers and restrained foliage add vertical contrast without weight.
+Fine-leaf forms suit temperate, coastal and subtropical gardens.
+Limited suitability for pots long-term as roots become dense quickly.

-Planting notes:
+Planting notes

-10. Native Bluebell (Wahlenbergia stricta)
+10. Native bluebell (Wahlenbergia stricta)

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Native Bluebell

-Planting notes:
+Planting notes

 • In ground: Best grown from seed.
 Surface sow and water with a fine rose watering can.